thisendout/cyclops/README.md

 * ```:print``` - Prints the source/commands run in the session formatted for the session type.

 * ```:write filename``` - Writes the source/commands to a file given the session type.

+## Output

+For each :run executed, sysrepl reports:
+ * Exit Code
+ * Execution Duration
+ * Docker image used as base
+ * Committed docker image ID with changes (if exit was 0)
+ * List of filesystem changes

 ## License